Birdwatching Sites - South Dublin

 During the autumn and winter this harbour can hold hundreds of Gulls, both in the air and loafing on the rocks just north of the harbour entrance.
 It is well worth taking some time to check the flock for northern gulls.

-Some Notable Records for Dun Laoghaire and Bulloch
+Some Notable Bird Records at Dun Laoghaire and Bulloch

 - 5th - 6th February 1995 (5th Irish Record).

 - August 1876 (Bulloch).

 - 19th May 1998 (Salthill), also seen at Newcastle and Kilcoole.

 - 18th to 19th August 1948 (4th Irish record).

 - 29th September 1960.

 - 15th February to 29th March 1997 (Bulloch)

 - 2nd to 13th April 1950.